+Other?

+Academic Calendar Assignment Model:

+This is a calendar of the second semester months (Jan - May/June) that shows what units will be taught and the number of weeks per unit - example Algebra I

+Unit 0: Introduction Activities (1 week-add dates)

+Unit 1: Expressions and Equations (3 weeks -dates)

+Unit 2: Problem Solved!:--Linear Toolbox (2 week - dates)

+Unit 3: Problem Solved!--Application of Linear Equations and Systems of Equations

+Unit 4: A Standards-Based Approach to Polynomial Operations and Factoring Using Algebra Lab Gear

+Unit 5A: Data Analysis

+Unit 5B: Probability in Algebra

+Unit 6: Radical and Rational Expressions

+Unit 7: What if?

+Class Profile Assignment Model:

-Na ne School Semester CL SS PROFILE: CONTEXT FOR LEARNING INFORMATION (edTPA and BTSA) pond to the prompts below (no more than 4 single-spaced pages, including prompts) by typing your conses within the brackets following each prompt.
+CLASS PROFILE: CONTEXT FOR LEARNING INFORMATION (edTPA and BTSA)

+Respond to the prompts below (no more than 4 single-spaced pages, including prompts) by typing your responses within the brackets following each prompt.

 Do not delete or alter the prompts.
 Pages exceeding the maximum will not be scored.

-Ab ut the School Where You Are Teaching 1.
-In what type of school do you teach?
+About the School Where You Are Teaching

+1. In what type of school do you teach?
+(Type an "X" next to the appropriate description; if "other applies, provide a brief description.)
+Middle school: High school: Other (please describe): Urban: Suburban: Rural:

+- 2. List any special features of your school or classroom setting (e.g., charter, co-teaching, themed magnet, remedial course, honors course) that will affect your teaching in this learning segment. - Describe any district, school, or cooperating teacher requirements or expectations that might affect your planning or delivery of instruction, such as required curricula, pacing plan, use of specific instructional strategies, or standardized tests.

+About the Class

+- 1. What is the name of this course? - 2.
+What is the length of the course?
 (Type an "X" next to the appropriate description; if "other" applies, provide a brief description.)

+One semester:

+One year:

-Middle school: High school: Other (please describe): Urban: Suburban: Rural: 2.
-List any special features of your school or classroom setting (e.g., charter, co-teaching, themed magnet, remedial course, honors course) that will affect your teaching in this learning segment.
-3. Describe any district, school, or cooperating teacher requirements or expectations that might affect your planning or delivery of instruction, such as required curricula, pacing plan, use of specific instructional strategies, or standardized tests. Αb out the Class 1.
-What is the name of this course?
-2. What is the length of the course?
-(Type an "X" next to the appropriate description; if "other" applies, provide a brief description.)
-One semester: One year: Other (please describe): 3.
-What is the class schedule (e.g., 50 minutes every day, 90 minutes every other day)?
-4. Is there any ability grouping or tracking in subject area?
-If so, please describe how it affects your class.
-5. Identify any textbook or instructional program you primarily use for subject area instruction.
-If a textbook, please provide the title, publisher, and date of publication.
-6. List other resources (e.g., electronic white board, graphing calculators, online resources) you use for Ab subject area instruction in this class. out the Students in the Class 1.
-Grade-level composition (e.g., all seventh grade; 2 sophomores and 30 juniors): 2.
-Number of students in the class: males: females: 3.
-Complete your Class Profile & the Summary of your Students with Special Learning Needs Chart a reate a Class Profile with information on each of your students.
-Use Chart below b.
+Other (please describe):

+- 3. What is the class schedule (e.g., 50 minutes every day, 90 minutes every other day)? - 4.
+Is there any ability grouping or tracking in subject area?
+If so, please describe how it affects your class. - 5.
+Identify any textbook or instructional program you primarily use for subject area instruction.
+If a textbook, please provide the title, publisher, and date of publication. - 6.
+List other resources (e.g., electronic white board, graphing calculators, online resources) you use for subject area instruction in this class.

+About the Students in the Class

+- 1. Grade-level composition (e.g., all seventh grade; 2 sophomores and 30 juniors): - 2.
+Number of students in the class: males: females:

+3. Complete your Class Profile & the Summary of your Students with Special Learning Needs Chart a.
+Create a Class Profile with information on each of your students.
+Use Chart below.

+Student Name Student Label & Level: EL, IEP or 504 EL/IEP/504 Plans: Classification,Need - Readiness Learning Profile Interests Supports, Accommodations, Modifications, Pertinent IEP Goals Jose Example: EL CELDT Level 3 Example: Struggling Reader Example: Visual processing Example: Surfing Close monitoring, translating information in word problems into sketches b.
 Complete the chart below to summarize required or needed supports, accommodations, or modifications for your students that will affect your instruction in this learning segment.
 As needed, consult with your cooperating teacher to complete the chart.
 Some rows have been completed in italics as examples.
 Use as many rows as you need.

-Student Name Student Label & Level: EL, IEP or 504 EL/IEP/504 Plans: Classification,Need - Readiness Learning Profile Interests Supports, Accommodations, Modifications, Pertinent IEP Goals Jose Example: EL CELDT Level 3 Example: Struggling Reader Example: Visual processing Example: Surfing Close monitoring, translating information in word problems into sketches